Master of Public Health

 What you'll study

-Epidemiology and other core courses lead into specialized study in your electives, such as women's health and substance abuse.
-A required, six-credit public health field experience and a capstone project build your confidence, and you may choose community health projects and research as elective projects.
+Core courses such as epidemiology, social and behavioral sciences, and environmental health.
+Elective courses, such as women's health and global health.
+A required, six-credit public health field experience to enhance your skills.
+And you can choose community health projects and research as elective projects.

 How you'll learn more